mrzzy/ntu-sc1015/README.md

 Number of business per state:
 ![States](assets/state_count.png)

-Next we see if there is any patterns based on the number of open and closed business in each states.
-We can clearly see for those states with higher number of business in total, they have the higher amount of closed business as well.
-Similarly, for those states with low number of business, there are low number of closed business as well.
+Next we see if there is any pattern based on the number of open and closed business in each state.
+We can clearly see for those states with higher number of businesses in total, they have higher amounts of closed business as well.
+Similarly, for those states with low number of businesses, there are low number of closed business as well.

 Number of business per state (separated into open/closed):
 ![States per open/closed](assets/state_count_is_open.png)

 ## Question 5 Verdict
 Thus overall, based on this dataset, we can say that `PA` and `FL` states are high consideration location for business owner to open up their business at.
-However, it is to note that it isn't the most accurate since Yelp dataset only covers 11 metropolitan areas and there are States not covered from this dataset.
+However, it is to note that it is not the most accurate since Yelp dataset only covers 11 metropolitan areas and there are States not covered from this dataset.

 ## Machine Learning
 ### Problem & ML Algorithms